rija/ghost-ssg/CONTRIBUTING.md

 * if it took multiples trial-and-error kind of commits to implement a given unit of change, it's better to combine them together into one commit by squashing [4] them before making a pull request.
 * Try to reference the issue number you are making changes to in your commit message, especially for the main commit that implements the issue, and the last commit before you are ready to make a pull request (see `.commit-template` on how to format that information, which is from Conventional Commits[3]).

+## Testing your changes

+If the change is a code change, make sure you are testing thoroughly:

+* Not just in your setup, but also on a fresh deployment of the project
+* You should write automated tests for your code changes and place them inside the `tests` directory
+* Make sure the existing automated tests still pass.
+You can run all the tests with the command `./test`

 [1] https://github.com/rija/ghost-ssg/issues